 The scope’s glass and reticle are fairly clear.
 In addition, the reticle can be quickly and easily focused thanks to the scope’s fast-focus eyepiece.
 Along with the illumination and the general high-quality build of the product, the Strike Eagle certainly deserves to become a staple in every new and casual hunter’s gear bag.

 Another big part of the decision to buy a scope comes with choosing the right company.
 Vortex is certainly a great company.
 Particularly, because they’re willing and even eager to provide replacements for damaged products, courtesy of their VIP lifetime guarantee.
 And hunters certainly have need of replacement gear, once in a while.

 Essentially, you can’t go wrong with the Strike Eagle, especially if you’re looking for a solid American product at an incredibly affordable price.
 So, if you find yourself interested in shooting close and far range, and not quite knowing what you should start with – why not try a scope that will surely become a classic?

-Looking for another Vortex product?
-Check our review about the Vortex Viper 6.5-20×50, read it right here.
+Want to find another Vortex item?
+See our evaluation of the Vortex Viper 6.5-20×50, view it here.